 After the opera, I helped her into her winter coat, donned my own, kissed her on both cheeks and departed.
 We never saw each other again, but I still feel a connection to her over this time and distance because of the experiences we shared that day.

-This entry is part of Jack Rusher’s journal, originally published January 21st, 2004, in New York City.
+This entry is part of Jack Rusher’s archive, originally published January 21st, 2004, in New York City.